Isayso/PlaylistEditor/README.md

 # Playlist Editor for Kodi

 New release 2.2 uses YoutubeExplode instead of youtube-dl!
+FFmpeg included, no further addon for download used.

 Windows Editor/Player for Kodi playlist files (.m3u) with send link to Kodi and play with VLC, download of youtube videos with youtube-dl.
 Import links from internet, other players or local storage devices (NAS).